64kramsystem/personal_notes/topics/mysql.md

 #
 TIMESTAMPDIFF(SECOND, timestamp1, timestamp2);

-# Adds @date to @time, and returns a DATETIME; typically used to convert DATE+TIME to DATETIME, however,
+# Adds @date to @time, and returns a DATETIME; typically used to convert DATE+TIME to DATETIME.
+# If @time is NULL, the result is NULL.
+#
-# make sure that @date doesn't have a time, because this is an addition!
+# WATCH OUT!
+Make sure that @date doesn't have a time, because this is an addition!
-# Also, if @time is NULL, the expression will be NULL.
+# WATCH OUT!
+Under some circumstances, the fractional seconds are appended (!).
 #
 TIMESTAMP(@date, @time);
 ```